microsoft/code-with-engineering-playbook/docs/ml-fundamentals/ml-feasibility-study.md

 ## Who collaborates on ML feasibility studies?

-Collaboration from individuals with diverse skillsets is desired at this stage, including data scientists, data engineers, software engineers, PMs and domain experts.
+Collaboration from individuals with diverse skill sets is desired at this stage, including data scientists, data engineers, software engineers, PMs and domain experts.
 It embraces the use of engineering fundamentals, with some flexibility.
 For example, not all experimentation requires full test coverage and code review.
 Experimentation is typically not part of a CI/CD pipeline.
 Artifacts may live in the master branch as a folder excluded from the CI/CD pipeline, or as a separate experimental branch, depending on customer/team preferences.

 ## What do ML feasibility studies entail?